FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Dataset Details

 FluoMix is a fluorescence microscopy dataset designed to capture stain–dependent variability across multiple tissues.
 The dataset spans three tissue types (\textbf{brain}, \textbf{lung}, \textbf{liver}) and four fluorescent channels (Hoechst 33342/34580 or DAPI, Alexa Fluor 488, Cy3, Alexa Fluor 647).
 Each stain channel corresponds to distinct biological targets, such as neuronal markers (NeuN, NFM, TH), microglial markers (Iba-1), vascular markers (CD31, Collagen IV), and epithelial markers (CK19, Claudin, ZO-1).
 Table~\ref{tab:fluomix_overview} summarizes the stain–target combinations included in FluoMix.

 Each field of view is acquired as a full z-stack (34 planes for FluoMix) covering the progression from in-focus to severely defocused slices.
-For consistency with FocusPath and BBBC006, all z-stacks are converted into \textbf{10 ordinal focus levels} (0 = in-focus, 9 = out-of-focus) using the relative labeling scheme described in Sec.~\ref{sec:dataset}.
-Representative examples are shown in Fig.~\ref{fig:datasets}.
+For consistency with FocusPath and BBBC006, all z-stacks are converted into \textbf{10 ordinal focus levels} (0 = in-focus, 9 = out-of-focus) using the relative labeling scheme described in Section~\ref{sec:dataset}.
+Representative examples are shown in Figure~\ref{fig:datasets}.

 For the main experiments, we used brain-tissue subset of FluoMix (D1-D4), consisting of 25,967 training and 6,506 testing images across four stain combinations.